 There is no book required for this class.
-Each lecture is based on research papers and/or online documentation covering a specific topic (i.e., readings).
-The slides for each lecture will be posted before each class.
-After each class, the voice-over video recordings of each sub-module of the lecture will be posted as well.
+Each module is based on research papers and/or online documentation covering a specific topic (i.e., readings).
 The readings should be used as reference material to clarify and add details to lectures.
+All the slides and voice-over video recordings will be posted by the first day of classes.
+You should allocate about one week for each class module.